overleaf/toolkit/README.md

 Users of Server Pro should contact `support@overleaf.com` for assistance.

-In both cases, it is a good idea to include the output of the `bin/doctor` script in your message, so the Overleaf team can help debug the problem.
+In both cases, it is a good idea to include the output of the `bin/doctor` script in your message.